TheSilvered/nest/docs/c_api/c_api-global_consts.md

 **Description:**

+Standard IO streams.

+!!!note
-Standard IO streams, these are not constant and can change at run-time.
+    These are not constant and can change at run-time.

 ---